Dances of the Yao

 The Yao are a predominantly Muslim people group of about 2 million spread over three countries, Malawi, northern Mozambique, and in Ruvuma Region and Mtwara Region of Tanzania people, have numerous dances to enhance celebrations throughout the calendar year.
 The dances are often segregated based on gender.
 The majority of dances fall around the initiation times for boys and girls while others are seen during religious festivals such as the syala.

+Inheritance

+In 2012 the President of Joyce Banda encouraged the Yao people to value their culture.
+She was a member of the Yao people.
+She was speaking at the uMthetho Cultural Festival for the Ngoni people in Mzimba.

 Types of Yao dances

 Amalilo

 The Amalilo is a large group dance involving both men and women usually seen during the end of unyago (initiation) periods.

 Yao Amalilo dance in Chanika, Mandimba, Niassa, Mozambique 2011 & video from 2013

 Beni

 The Beni is a popular dance involving men of all ages in which the dancers dress up like soldiers in homemade uniforms.
+It is based on the experiences of people during the first ans second world wars.
+It is based on the parades of men in the armed services, but women and children join in.
+Military tunics, khaki clothes and medals are worn.
+UNESCO have documented this dance being performed in the districts of Dedza, Mangochi, Machinga and Salima.

 Yao Beni dance in Majuni, Mangochi, Malawi 2006

 Chamba

 The Chamba is a secretive dance held during the second phase of msondo in which only women or girls who have gone through initiation can be present.
 Lessons are taught on hygiene, childrearing and more during these dances.